Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Correlation with Mass for Jet Substructure Observables

 While the collinear-soft function in \Eq{eq:cs_func} can be calculated perturbatively, it is currently not possible to calculate it non-perturbatively.
 Instead, a functional parametrization of the non-perturbative matrix element, which is referred to as a shape function, $F_\NP$, is used \cite{Korchemsky:1999kt,Korchemsky:2000kp,Hoang:2007vb,Ligeti:2008ac}.
-Shape functions are widely used in $B$-physics, and have been used in a variety of contexts in jet physics \cite{Abbate:2010xh,Stewart:2014nna,Hoang:2014wka,Larkoski:2015kga,Hoang:2017kmk,Larkoski:2017iuy}.
+Shape functions have been used in a variety of contexts in jet physics \cite{Abbate:2010xh,Stewart:2014nna,Hoang:2014wka,Larkoski:2015kga,Hoang:2017kmk,Larkoski:2017iuy}.
 For the particular case of $D_2$, this allows the non-perturbative $D_2$ distribution to be written as a convolution of the perturbative distribution and the shape function

-The scalings entering this expression are determined by the scalings of the collinear-soft function entering the factorization theorem, and were derived in \cite{Larkoski:2017iuy,Larkoski:2017cqq}.
+The scalings entering this expression are determined by the scalings of the collinear-soft function in \Eq{eq:cs_func}, and were derived in \cite{Larkoski:2017iuy,Larkoski:2017cqq}.
 We will take our model shape function to have the simple functional form\footnote{This functional form is that of a Gamma distribution.
 Amusingly, we note that these are the maximally entropic distributions with a fixed first moment and first logarithmic moment.}

 This function has a first moment $\Omega_D\sim \Lambda_{\text{QCD}}$, is normalized to unity, and we may think of this specific shape function as but the first term in an orthogonal expansion which specifies the non-perturbtive corrections to all moments of the distribution, where we have truncated to specifically fix only the first moment.
 Here $\alpha$ is a parameter, which specifies the functional form.
 We will choose $\alpha$ such that the function vanishes as $x\to 0$.
-We find that $\alpha=2$-$3$ provides a good description of the non-perturbative correction, and that there is little dependence on $\alpha$, since the dominant effect is a shift of the first moment, which is fixed.
+We find that $\alpha=2$-$3$ provides a good description of the non-perturbative correction.
+Since the dominant effect is a shift of the first moment, which is fixed, it is only at small value of $D_2$ that there is dependence on $\alpha$.
 The physical interpretation of this function is that it smears the energies within the jet at the scale $ \Lambda_{\text{QCD}}$.
 In certain cases universal properties of the first moment of shape functions can be proven \cite{Lee:2007jr,Lee:2006fn}.
 These moments, as well as higher moments have been extracted from event shape data, for example from the thrust event shape \cite{Abbate:2012jh}.

 Ref.~\cite{Larkoski:2017iuy} studied the non-perturbative shape parameter $\Omega_D$, and found \begin{itemize} \item $\Omega_D$ is independent of the quark or gluon nature of the jet. \item The scaling predicted by \Eq{eq:cs_func}, namely that the non-perturbative shift in the distribution is inversely proportional to the mass, is well respected in parton shower Monte Carlo simulations. \end{itemize} In \Fig{fig:nonpert}, we show the effects of hadronization on the $D_2$ observable found in \pythia{}, and as modeled using the shape function of \Eq{eq:shape_func_simple}.
 We see that the simple shape function reproduces quite well the effects of the hadronization.